-Input from clinicians is submitted to CADTH by groups or associations of health care professionals.
+Input from clinicians is submitted by groups or associations of health care professionals.
 Individual clinicians who wish to provide input are encouraged to work with a group that represents their profession to prepare a group submission.
-CADTH will accept input from individual clinicians only when there is no relevant group or association that could provide input for the drug under review.
-Individuals who wish to submit input for a drug review should first contact CADTH (at requests@cadth.ca) to confirm the absence of a relevant group or association.
+Input from individual clinicians will only be accepted when there is no relevant group or association that could provide input for the drug under review.
+Individuals who wish to submit input for a drug review should first contact requests@cadth.ca to confirm the absence of a relevant group or association.

-Clinicians providing input on behalf of a group or association are asked to use the clinician input template that is posted on the CADTH website.
+Clinicians providing input on behalf of a group or association are asked to use the clinician input template that is posted on the website.
 This template has questions and prompts to help guide respondents to provide the information that will be most helpful to the review team and the expert committees in their work.
-CADTH maintains the discretion to remove any information that may be out of scope for the review or not within the intent of the clinician input template.
-The input must be filed as a Microsoft Word document by the posted deadline date for the information to be used by CADTH.
+CDA-AMC maintains the discretion to remove any information that may be out of scope for the review or not within the intent of the clinician input template.
+The input must be filed as a Microsoft Word document by the posted deadline date for the information to be used in the reimbursement review process.